-Types of Asphalt Shingling
+Types of Asphalt Shingles

 Asphalt or composition shingles are most commonly constructed from organic material or fiberglass.
 Asphalt shingles are built upon a base or mat that was originally made of absorbent cotton rags.

-Cedar Shakes/Shingles Vs. Asphalt
+Cedar Shingles/Shakes Cost Vs. Asphalt

 In the roofing industry, an 18-inch wood shingle is referred to as “Perfection” and 24-inch wide shingles are known as “Royal.”
 A wood shake is a premium product, costing around $3.50 per square foot versus $2.50 a square foot for wood shingles.

-The most expensive option for shingling a roof is wood shakes — between $6.00 to $9.00 per square foot or $600 and $900 per square (100 square feet), installed.
+The most expensive option for shingling a roof is wood shakes — between $7.50 to $12.50 per square foot or $750 and $1,250 per square (100 square feet), installed.

-Asphalt roofing can cost as little as $2.50 to $4.00 per square foot or $250 to $400 per square, installed.
+For comparison, asphalt roofing can cost as little as $3.50 to $5.50 per square foot or $350 to $550 per square, installed.